Charles Adler Jr.: Automatic speed control system

 During his time at Ma&Pa, Adler kept a journal of potential invention ideas for a later date.
 One of such ideas—the automatic speed-control system—became the focus of his career in the 1920s.
-He conceived the idea for this automobile safety feature on October 1, 1924 and had a working prototype by December 1925.
+He conceived the idea for this automobile safety feature on October 1, 1924, and had a working prototype by December 1925.

 Adler’s speed control system was based on the idea of car speed governors, but he believed they should only be activated at particularly dangerous spots on the road.
 Adler’s system was composed of a series of bar magnets buried under the road 20 meters away from dangerous spots.
 At speeds over 24 km/h, this magnet activated a series of relays installed in the car which cut the car’s ignition.
 Once the car had passed over a similar second magnet, the ignition was restored, and the car would be able to accelerate like normal.

 Rather than manufacturing the invention himself, Adler decided to publicize his work in hopes of finding a company to license it.
 He sold the idea to Baltimore and Ohio Railroad and received positive reactions from other buyers.
 Adler contacted 600 newspapers, magazines, and engineering journals, including Science Monthly and the New York Evening Post, to run stories on his system.
-However, on December 15, 1926 his financial investors suspended work until they could guarantee the support of the national government.
+However, on December 15, 1926, his financial investors suspended work until they could guarantee the support of the national government.

 Sonically actuated traffic light

 In the 1920s Adler worked on developing the sonically actuated traffic light.
 To operate it, drivers pulled up to a red light and honked their horns to make the light change.
-The system, designed for use on intersections between lightly traveled and major roads, was first installed by Baltimore on February 22, 1928 at the intersection of Falls Road and then-Belvedere Avenue (now Northern Parkway) and still stands today.
+The system, designed for use on intersections between lightly traveled and major roads, was first installed by Baltimore on February 22, 1928, at the intersection of Falls Road and then-Belvedere Avenue (now Northern Parkway) and still stands today.
 Further production of this design was picked up by General Electric, but Adler’s traffic signal was beat out by another invention.
-This was the first actuated traffic signal in the US and served as the basis for modern traffic signals.
+This was the first actuated traffic signal in the U.S. and served as the basis for modern traffic signals.

-On February 4, 1929 Adler installed a pedestrian push button at the intersection of Charles Street and Cold Spring Lane in Baltimore.
+On February 4, 1929, Adler installed a pedestrian push button at the intersection of Charles Street and Cold Spring Lane in Baltimore.
 It was the first pedestrian-actuated signal.

 Aviation Safety Signal

 By the end of the 1930s, Adler’s work on traffic safety came to an end.
 After getting his pilot’s license and nearly colliding with another plane, he decided to pursue improvements in aviation safety.
 He patented an external lighting system for airplanes to help pilots better see each other at night.
-This patent, along with 9 of his other inventions, were transferred by Adler to the US government in the name of safety.
+This patent, along with 9 of his other inventions, were transferred by Adler to the U.S. government in the name of safety.